Interpreting the 95 GeV resonance in the Two Higgs Doublet Model: Implications for the Electroweak Phase Transition: Parameter scans

-In the second and third panel, we show the peak amplitude and frequency for the GW spectrum resulting from strongest transition.
-As expected, the largest amplitudes are found in the band where the transition occurs directly.
-However, the amplitudes throughout this parameter space are lower than can be probed by the anticipated GW experiments in the next decades.
-Moreover, the peak frequencies are typically outside of the range of space-based interferometers, reflecting the large $\bar{\beta}/H_*$ parameters found in our scan.
+In fig.~\ref{fig:multiplot}, we also show the peak amplitude (top right) and frequency (bottom left) of the GW spectrum from the strongest transition.
+As expected, the largest amplitudes are found in the band where the transition proceeds directly to the SM-like vacuum.
+However, the amplitudes throughout this parameter space remain below the sensitivity of anticipated GW experiments in the coming decades.
+Moreover, the peak frequencies typically lie outside the range accessible to space-based interferometers, reflecting the large $\bar{\beta}/H_*$ values found in our scan.

-This is explicitly demonstrated in the last panel of Fig.~\ref{fig:multiplot}, in which we show the predicted latent heat parameter $\bar{\alpha}$ and inverse duration parameter $\bar{\beta}/H_*$ for the range of models we scan over.
-We show contours of fixed SNR for the LISA experiment (calculated through eq.~\ref{eq:SNRLISA}) with dashed contours, where we assumed a transition temperature of $160$ GeV which we found to be characteristic, and a wall speed of $\vw = 0.63$.
-No models in our scan reach SNR unity.
+This is demonstrated explicitly in fig.~\ref{fig:multiplot} (bottom right), where we show the predicted latent heat parameter $\bar{\alpha}$ and inverse duration parameter $\bar{\beta}/H_*$ across the scanned model space.
+We overlay contours of constant SNR for the LISA experiment calculated via eq.~\eqref{eq:SNRLISA} as dashed contours, assuming a characteristic transition temperature of $\Tp \simeq 160$~GeV and a bubble wall speed of $\vw = 0.63$.
+None of the models in our scan reach unit SNR.

+\vtwo{ This preliminary study helps identify regions of strong transitions, and definite structure of the phase diagram.
+However, as we will see in sec.~\ref{sec:collider:constraints}, only a small fraction of the parameter space survives the full set of collider constraints, primarily through strong bounds on $c_{\beta-\alpha}$ from direct searches.}